AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/README.md

-# FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation
+# 🪨 FormationEval, an Open Benchmark for Oil & Gas Geoscience MCQ Evaluation
-attempts on creating something like MMLU, but for subsurface and petroleum sciences
+(attempts on creating something like MMLU, but for subsurface and petroleum sciences)

 **FormationEval** is an open, research-oriented benchmark to evaluate language models on **Oil & Gas geoscience** and adjacent subsurface disciplines (petrophysics, petroleum geology, geophysics, reservoir engineering) inspired by **MMLU-style multiple-choice questions (MCQ)**.

 The project focuses on **reproducibility, provenance, and licensing safety**: public releases contain **only benchmark items + source references**, not copyrighted textbooks or exam PDFs.

----

-## Scope

-FormationEval currently targets a single, stable task format:

-- **MCQ (4 options, single correct answer)**
-  Designed for straightforward scoring (accuracy) and leaderboard comparability.

-Planned but optional “future-proof” fields exist (e.g., `image`, `rationale`, `evidence`, `tooling`) while keeping the dataset MCQ first.

 ---